7hat3eird0ne/yearcycle/README.md

 This is my "rough" explanation of this calculator.

 ## Method
-1. If the current year isn't a leap year already, find out last leap year from the current year and remember the offset
+1. If the current year isn't a leap year already, find out last leap year (including centuries, even though they are not leap years) from the current year and remember the offset
-    - Note: leap year is always divisible by 4, centuries are never leap years unless divisble by 400
+    - Note: leap year is always divisible by 4, although normaly centuries are never leap years unless divisble by 400, in this example lets pretend that there are each century is always a leap year, because later it will be much easier

 1. Get a remainder of the last leap year by 400